Links

 PARTICIPATORY BUDGETS

-The City of Porto Alegre was the first in the world to implement a Participatory Budget, in 1989.
-Its 30th edition was carried out through this CONSUL DEMOCRACY module.
-10 priorities were defined within the 6 specific themes:
+The City of Porto Alegre was the first public institution in the world to implement a Participatory Budget, in 1989.
+Its 30th edition in 2019 was carried out through this CONSUL DEMOCRACY module.
+Ten public policy priorities (instead of Projects) were defined within six specific themes:

 • Circulation, Transport and Urban Mobility